June 12, 2026

 Using a fenced-in or screened-in porch or patio gives you the ability to watch your cat to make sure they are safe.
 Cat enclosures, dubbed “catios,” are another alternative.

 Did you know that the Ontario SPCA and Humane Society has catios for cat enrichment?
-Currently our Muskoka, Midland, Brockville and Napanee animal centres have outdoor space for cats.
+Currently our animal centres in Muskoka, Midland, Brockville and Napanee have outdoor space for cats.
+Catios are a wonderful form of enrichment.
+It gets them out in the fresh air and in a new environment.

-The Midland & District Animal Centre has two 10’ x 15’ completely mesh-enclosed catios.
+The Ontario SPCA and Humane Society Midland and District Animal Centre has two 10’ x 15’ completely mesh-enclosed catios.
 They have wind chimes on the ceilings, and twirly toys outside for the cats to watch.

 To keep your feline friends at home comfortable while providing outdoor enrichment, be sure to put food, water, and a litter box inside the enclosed area they are enjoying.
-Protection from the elements is also very important, such as a shady area from the sun.
+Protection from the elements is also very important, including a shady area from the sun.
 You can also put a bird feeder at a safe distance from the enclosure, so the cats can engage safely.

 Walks with a leash or collar

 Rubbing the harness or brushing it against your cat’s fur can help with the initial introduction.
 This will get their scent on it so it will feel more familiar.
-Connect the collar or harness with good experiences, such as treat time.
+Help your pet associate the collar or harness with positive experiences, like treat time.
+Learn more about how to train your cat to wear a collar.

 By providing your feline friend with supervised outdoor time or allowing them to explore from a catio or enclosure, you are helping keep your cat safe and comfortable while still getting the enrichment of the outdoors.